stonstad/Stellar.FastDB/README.md

 # Stellar.FastDB - High Performance Embedded Storage for C# (.NET)
-Stellar.FastDB is an exceptionally fast document store for C# with speeds approximately 100x faster than similar products.
+Stellar.FastDB is an exceptionally fast key-value store for C# with speeds approximately 100x faster than similar products.
 Designed for optimal performance and high concurrency, it excels in embedded workflows that demand efficiency.

 ![image](https://i.imgur.com/kFAwU2F.png)
 *Throughput (Records Per Second - Higher is Better)*